Skip to main content

 The GTS22KGNRBB aces the basics and provides steady, cool temperatures in both its fridge and freezer.
 Unfortunately, it doesn’t have much flexible storage, or really many extra features in general.
 Still, its temperature performance is good enough to justify its purchase price.

-Read our full review of the GE GTS22KGNRBB top-freezer refrigerator
+Read the full GE GTS22KGNRBB top-freezer refrigerator review.

 Pros